owncloud/libre-graph-api-go/docs/OpenGraphFile.md

 HasProcessingMetadata returns a boolean if a field has been set.

-### SetProcessingMetadataNil

-`func (o *OpenGraphFile) SetProcessingMetadataNil(b bool)`

- SetProcessingMetadataNil sets the value for ProcessingMetadata to be an explicit nil

-### UnsetProcessingMetadata
-`func (o *OpenGraphFile) UnsetProcessingMetadata()`

-UnsetProcessingMetadata ensures that no value is present for ProcessingMetadata, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)